yodrew/darkroomretreat/manuscript/water.md

 	- make adapter
 	- attach toilet seat to it through 2 big holes
 	- position adapter between platforms where comfortable.
 Seat should stick out 30-80-
-	- drill pilot holes into platforms through screw holes in bridges
+	- drill pilot holes into platforms through holes in bridges
 	- screw adapter into platforms
-2. lifting platform - add brace to lifting side
+2. lifting platform

+	Eases bucket removal.
+Add brace to lifting side.
+Three types:
 	1. hinge
-		1. trim 10- from back end of one platform
+		1. trim 10- from one platform at rear
-		2. attach it to back with a heavy, 76- or 89- door hinge
+		2. attach it to back with heavy door hinge, 76- or 89-
 		3. drill one pilot hole in the middle of the other end, a little smaller than ~3- dia nail
 		4. shorten and round end of nail so it will stick out of platform 20-.
 Put it through platform.
-		5. enlarge pilot hole in the frame so the nail slides in and out of it
+		5. enlarge pilot hole in the frame so nail slides in it
-		6. swing platform up and out of the way to remove bucket
+		6. swing platform up to remove bucket
 	2. removable
 		1. use one nail as above at each end of a platform
 		2. remove platform and set aside to empty bucket
 	3. hinged adapter
 		1. use removable platform
-		2. screw one bridge of toilet seat adapter into it as usual
+		2. screw one bridge of adapter into it as usual
 		3. replace other with heavy 76- or 89- door hinge
 		4. toilet seat and removable platform swing up to remove bucket
 3. slope
+	1. for perfect balance when squatting
-	1. trim 4° off legs as drawn
+	2. trim 4° off legs as drawn, perhaps closer to platforms
-	2. trim skirt
+	3. trim skirt at same angle
-	3. why: balance for squatting is perfect
 4. separating tub
 	1. why:
 		- unwetted poop smells the least
-		- emptying is less frequent and neater
+		- emptying bucket is less frequent and neater
-	2. get ~3L squarish storage container, ~240 rim x ~80 depth
+	2. get ~3L squarish storage tub, ~240 x ~240 x ~80
-	3. adjust gap between platforms so tub fits between them
+	3. adjust platforms so tub drops between them
-	4. make and attach rails as drawn
+	4. attach rails
-	5. tub slides forward to catch pee, back over bucket to catch bidet water.
-Empty container into a pee bottle.
+	5. tub slides forward to catch pee, back to catch bidet water.
+Empty tub into a pee bottle.
-	6. Emptying the tub may be tricky in darkness.
+	6. emptying tub may be tricky in darkness.
 Thus the advantage of a wide single bucket that catches everything.
 See "simple big improvement" at beginning of toilet section.
+Or funnel, below.
-	7. when sitting, the tub only works for women.
-It is too close for men.
-We need something lower.
+	7. when sitting, tub only works for women.
+Men need clearance.

 		For example, another bucket or a small plastic garbage can.
 Maybe cut away almost half of the top 100- leaving a backstop and the bucket's handle.

-		Or a large funnel and tube leading away, perhaps through a wall, to a large container below.
+		Or a large funnel and tube leading to a large container below, perhaps through a wall.
 Restaurants discard 20L cooking oil bottles in boxes.

 		Buy a funnel and attach a tube or hose.
 Or make one: cut the bottom off a large plastic bottle.
-Drill a hole in the cap.
-Put a small tube (8--15- ID) through it.
+If it has a spouted cap, remove sliding outer part and attach tube over inner spout.
+If cap is plain, drill a smooth hole in it.
+Put a small tube (8--15- ID) through it snugly.

 		Put a smooth, floating ball over the drain to seal out odor.
 Screw funnel to front board near top edge, maybe hang it from the underside of (fixed) platforms with wire, plumber's tape, or a strip of the bottle's bottom that was cut away.

 		A funnel that doesn't move is a lot easier to operate than a tub when a squatting, too.
 Bidet water falls in the poop bucket.
-The sawdust absorbs it.
+Sawdust and paper absorb it.

+### use {#use}

+- put a layer of paper and 2L of sawdust in the bottom
+- fill another bucket by the toilet with sawdust
+- scoop 0.5L sawdust into toilet after each use
+- place toilet by return vent, away from bed
+- simple big improvement to system: when just peeing:
+	- use a vented [____pee bottle____](https://hygienicdarkretreat.com/report/2x3-day#mechanical-report).
+It works for men and adventurous women (or is adaptable)
+	- pee into a small bucket and empty it into food scrap bucket.
+Sugar in food scraps neutralizes odor of pee.
+Could also works for emptying separating tub of toilet upgrade, below.

+### compost {#compost}

+- pour off liquid under trees and bushes
+- dump solids in a covered compost pile enclosed with wire fencing or plywood
+- dust it with dirt and cover with a 30--50- layer of carbonaceous material like leaves, straw, sawdust
+- also put food scraps in pile
+- let it sit for a year before use.
+Make a second pile meanwhile.

+It's that simple.
+I wrote more about [____composting toilets____](https://hygienicdarkretreat.com/blog/2024/02/compost-toilet) to allay concerns and provide more details.

+### paper upgrade {#paper-upgrade}

+Finally attain cleanliness behind.
+Prevent abrasion, itching, and infection.
+How?
+Replace toilet paper with water.

+Graphic description:

+- prepare
+	- wash out a 0.5--1L soda bottle
+	- poke a hole through the cap near the circumference at an angle with a large sewing needle
+	- fill bottle with water, cap it, put it near toilet
+- paper
+	- when finished pooping, remove most remaining poop with paper (any kind).
+	- daub and lift it off, don't wipe or rub
+	- put paper in bucket
+- water
+	- point hole in cap forward
+	- hold bottle upside down behind your back
+	- squeeze bottle and wet fingers of other hand
+	- point stream at anus, wipe with one finger
+	- use more fingers to finish cleaning
+	- the big improvement over toilet paper becomes apparent at this point.
+- finish
+	- rinse off fingers
+	- pat yourself dry with cloth or paper (not newspaper) and be happy

 ## bath {#bath}

 ### basic {#basic3}